dirkwhoffmann/vAmigaTS/CIA/tod/README.md

 #### latch1 to latch9

 Tests the TOD's read latch feature.
-If the is atched, the test produces a still image.
+If the counter is latched, the test produces a still image.
 If the counter is not  latched, the test case produces an animated counting pattern.

 Expected result (A500 8A):